majbc1999/2048/README.md

 - [x] what to do with *Player* and *Computer* buttons in *New game* menu: solution is that if computer plays, *Player* stops him and lets human to continue.
 Similarly *Computer* button works to start playing this game.
 - [x] classic mode icon not seen in dark mode
 - [x] the user has to see which computer algorithm is playing
-- [ ] the user should be able to select depth of the *simulating* algorithm
+- [x] the user should be able to select depth of the *simulating* algorithm -> no need, for $k=500$ the algorithm is good and fast enough
-- [ ] arrow keys should also make moves, not only *a, w, s, d* (not everybody is a gamer)
+- [ ] arrow keys should also make moves, not only *a, w, s, d* -> maybe problem with slovenian keyboard? simple solution doesn't work
 - [x] problem of slow simulator algorithm comes mainly from slow copying of the games (find a better way to copy a game)
-- [ ] when computer plays, human shall not interrupt it (also undo should not work then)
+- [x] when computer plays, human shall not interrupt it (also undo should not work then)
+- [ ] another algorithm: simulator with dynamic depth